finam-ufz/finam/docs/source/finam-book/usage/coupling_scripts.rst

     ...

-In the above example, we couple a simple generator component (:class:`.modules.CallbackGenerator`) with a live plotting component (:class:`.modules.TimeSeriesView`).
+In the above example, we couple a simplex noise generator component (:class:`.modules.SimplexNoise`) with a consumer component for debug printing (:class:`.modules.DebugConsumer`).

 Note:
     with package :mod:`finam` installed, simply run the above scripts with: